Best touchscreen monitors of 2022

 Color gamut and precision in monitors for computers

 IPS panels are capable of quite impressive color displays with wide gamuts and good sensitivity, and touch screen monitors should be no different.
-Monitors designed for photographers and designers will generally cover a wide color gamut that covers most or all of the standard web color space, titled sRGB, and deliver some coverage of other color spaces, including AdobeRGB, and DCI-P3.
+Monitors designed for photographers and designers will generally a wide color gamut that covers most or all of the standard web color space, titled sRGB, and deliver some coverage of other color spaces, including AdobeRGB, and DCI-P3.

 Color accuracy is slightly more complicated.
-Manufacturers sometimes offer a Delta-E value, often written ΔE <X. This indicates how closely the display recreates the colors indicated by the graphics card.
-A Delta-E value of around 2 is , and a Delta-E of less than 1 is superb.
+Manufacturers sometimes offer a Delta-E value, often written ΔE <X. This indicates how closely the display recreates the indicated by the graphics card.
+A Delta-E value of around 2 is outstanding, and a Delta-E of less than 1 is superb.
 Because not all touch screen monitors are made for designers and creative purposes, these values aren’t always obviously advertised.

 Computer screens and resolution